FAQ: What Are the Advantages and Disadvantages of Retrofit Window Installation?

 3. Smaller Window Size

-The new window is installed within the old frame, which slightly reduces the glass area and visible light.
+The new window fits inside the existing frame, slightly reducing the visible glass area and natural light.

 4. Bulkier Exterior Look

-The combination of the original brickmould and the new window frame—both wrapped in aluminum—results in a thicker, more pronounced exterior profile compared to other installation types.
+The combination of the existing brickmould and new window frame, both wrapped in aluminum, can create a thicker and more prominent exterior profile compared to full-frame installations.